betrybe/download-files-from-pr-action/README.md

   Local path to store downloaded files

+- `filterPath`

+  Filter files to be downloaded by path

 # Create a JavaScript Action

 Use this template to bootstrap the creation of a JavaScript action.:rocket: